epam/UUI/next-demo/next-pages/README.md

 ```

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+Open [http://localhost:3002](http://localhost:3002) with your browser to see the result.

 ## Editing

 You can start editing the page by modifying `src/pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3001/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `src/pages/api/hello.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3002/api/hello](http://localhost:3002/api/hello).
+This endpoint can be edited in `src/pages/api/hello.ts`

 The `src/pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages

 ## Learn More